jmaslak/netsummary/README.txt

      interface  Network interface (default: eth0)
-     seconds    Amount of time to gather stats for (default: 60 seconds) count      Number of events to report (default: 10)
+     seconds    Amount of time to gather stats for (default: 60 seconds) count      Number of events to report (default: 10) -g         Indicates GRE-encapsulated traffic

   Typically, you would use an interface that is a span or monitor port on a switch.

+  The -g option filters for only GRE packets and looks into these packets, after decapsulation.

 To compile on Linux using GCC ---> See the appropriate section below.